ChuongNg1996/jetbot-ros-speech-control/README.md

 The project uses:
 * [ROS Framework](http://wiki.ros.org/) (on Ubuntu) to alleviate concurrency management and module communication.
 * [Jetbot](https://jetbot.org/master/), which is a differential wheeled robot and its ros package [jetbot_ros](https://github.com/dusty-nv/jetbot_ros) for motor control.
-* [SpeechRecognition](https://github.com/Uberi/speech_recognition#readme) module with [Pocketsphinx Python](https://github.com/bambocher/pocketsphinx-python) library for OFFLINE recognition.
+* [Speech Recognition](https://github.com/Uberi/speech_recognition#readme) module with [Pocketsphinx Python](https://github.com/bambocher/pocketsphinx-python) library for OFFLINE recognition.

 The project is very short and simple.
 Thus, a reconstruction will be provided instead of an installation guide.